silphid24/my_flutter_app/prd.md

 Based on firsthand experience walking the Camino de Santiago, this mobile app will:

 - Default language is English.
 Services will provide spanish, korean, germany, japanese, Chinese.
-- Seamlessly integrate GPS‑based navigation to show pilgrims exactly where they are on the trail and alert them if they deviate.
+- Seamlessly integrate GPS‑based navigation to show pilgrims exactly where they are on the trail.
 - Curate only the most relevant nearby infrastructure—such as accommodations, restaurants, pharmacies, and points of interest—displaying up to two suggestions per category.
 - Offer data‑driven route recommendations based on popularity and logistical convenience.
 - Foster community engagement through built‑in forums for sharing tips, arranging meetups, and reporting conditions.